DISCOVERING GOD’S PURPOSE FOR YOUR LIFE (Part 2)

 First, Seek God with all your heart:

-When you find and connect with God, you will find and connect with your purpose in life because God is the author and designer of your purpose in life.
+When you find and connect with God, you will find and connect with your purpose because God is the author and designer of your purpose in life.

 Without a loving and intimate relationship with God through faith in Jesus Christ, your purpose in life will remain a mirage to you.

-But your purpose in life will become clearer to you as you enjoy a deep and regular communion with God in prayer and in the study of God’s Word (Jer.
+But your purpose in life will become more apparent to you as you enjoy a deep and regular communion with God in prayer and the study of God’s Word (Jer.
 1:5, Gal.
 1:15, Jer.
 33:3).